Architecture Firm Award

 AIA’s highest architecture firm honor

-Every year, AIA recognizes one (1) firm that has produced notable architecture for at least a decade.
-It’s our highest honor—given to firms on par with past recipients Ehrlich Architects, Eskew+Dumez+Ripple, and Tod Williams Billie Tsien Architects—firms whose passion and practice have earned them a permanent place on our granite Wall of Honor at AIA headquarters.
+Every year, AIA recognizes one firm that has produced notable architecture for at least a decade.
+It’s our highest firm honor—awarded to firms on par with past recipients like Ehrlich Architects, Eskew+Dumez+Ripple, and Tod Williams Billie Tsien Architects—firms whose passion and practice have earned them a permanent place on the granite Wall of Honor at the AIA Global Campus for Architecture & Design™.

 Questions?
 Email AIA Awards